How to Flip and Rotate Letters in Photoshop

 How to convert the text into a shape

-To convert it, make sure your type layer is selected in the Layers panel.
+Select your Type layer in the Layers panel.

-And in the Layers panel, the type layer is now a shape layer, indicated by the path icon in the lower right of the thumbnail.
-Which means that each letter in the word is now a separate shape.
+Over in the Layers panel, the Type layer is now a Shape layer (indicated by the path icon in the thumbnail).

 How to select a single letter

-Then click on a single letter to reselect it.
-The anchor points reappear around just that letter.
-Here I've selected the letter A.
+Then click directly on the letter you want to transform.
+The anchor points reappear around just that single letter (I've clicked the letter A).

 How to flip the selected letter

-Then right-click (Win) or Control-click (Mac) again and choose either Flip Horizontal or Flip Vertical.
+Right-click (Win) or Control-click (Mac) inside the transform box and choose Flip Horizontal or Flip Vertical.

 How to rotate the selected letter

-And we now have one letter flipped and one letter rotated.
-But there's one more trick for rotating letters which I'll show you next.
+We now have one letter flipped and one letter rotated.
+Next I'll show you one more trick for rotating letters.

 How to change the rotation point of a letter

-By default, the selected letter rotates around its center.
-But we can move the rotation point to anywhere we like.
+By default, your selected letter rotates around its exact center.
+But you can move this rotation point to pivot the letter from anywhere you like!

 Drag the reference point to a different spot.
-I'll drag it onto the handle in the bottom right of the transform box.
+I'll drag it onto the bottom-right handle of the transform box.

 Resetting the reference point

-Press Enter (Win) or Return (Mac) to accept it, and then Enter or Return again to deselect the letter.
-And here's the final result.
+Press Enter (Win) or Return (Mac) to accept the rotation, then press Enter / Return one more time to deselect the letter.

 Check out these related tutorials: